 I just found out I am pregnant.
 Should I stop taking calcium carbonate?

-You should always talk with your health care provider before making any changes in your medication.
+You should always talk with your healthcare provider before making any changes in your medications.
 When taken as directed, recommended doses of calcium carbonate have not been associated with any known risks during pregnancy.